KAZABUILD/KAZABUILD/BUGS.md

 - Status: pending
 - Source: Frontend
 - Details: The website should inform the user that the internal servers are failing and that the user needs to try to reconnect later.

+[00055] The guides are stored in the website, when they should be stored in the server.
+- Type: missing implementation
+- Status: pending
+- Source: Frontend
+- Details: The newly added UserGuideController should be used.